sumedhachugh/Lithography-Hotspot-Detection/README.md

 # Lithography-Hotspot-Detection

-#### Refer Project_summary.pdf (https://github.com/sumedhachugh/Lithography-Hotspot-Detection/blob/main/Project_summary.pdf) for short description of what all I have done in the project
+#### Refer Project_summary.pdf (https://github.com/sumedhachugh/Lithography-Hotspot-Detection/blob/main/Project_summary.pdf) for short description the project

 Lithography technique is used to pattern specific shapes of a thin layer on a rigid substrate for fabricating electrical devices.